 Homeless needs and priorities continue to be identified through the County's Continuum of Care system.
 The Ten Year Plan and the implementation groups formed are public and inclusive to participation of all stakeholders including homeless and formerly homeless individuals.
 In addition, the CoC consults with and engages homeless individuals to participate in the biennial Point and Time Count and Survey of the homeless.
+Also, the County is pleased to report that one of the organizations funded with ESG has a formerly homeless person on their board which provides critical insight and knowledge.

-5. Describe performance standards for evaluating ESG.

-1. Housing Stability: Seventy percent of program participant households will maintain housing stability for 6 months following the end of rental assistance.

-• Measurement: Percentage of program participant households who maintain tenancy for 6 months following the end of rental assistance.

-2. Recidivism: Less than thirty percent of program participant households will experience a subsequent episode of homelessness as evidenced by their return to emergency shelter.

-• Measurement: Total number of adult program participants with successful exits from the program (with a successful housing outcome) that had an emergency shelter stay of at least 1 night within 6 months of exiting the program
+- 5. Describe performance standards for evaluating ESG. - 1.
+Housing Stability: Seventy percent of program participant households will maintain housing stability for 6 months following the end of rental assistance. - Measurement: Percentage of program participant households who maintain tenancy for 6 months following the end of rental assistance. - 2.
+Recidivism: Less than thirty percent of program participant households will experience a subsequent episode of homelessness as evidenced by their return to emergency shelter. - Measurement: Total number of adult program participants with successful exits from the program (with a successful housing outcome) that had an emergency shelter stay of at least 1 night within 6 months of exiting the program